Lamont-Doherty Earth Observatory

 Research Locations: West Antarctic Peninsula

 This LTER component takes responsibility for processing and analyzing hydrographic data.
-The data are used to describe the hydrography and circulation in the Palmer area in particular, and the western Antarctic Peninsula region in general, with a focus on developing circulation and coupled physical-biological models.
+The data are used to describe the hydrography and circulation in the Palmer area in particular, and the Western Antarctic Peninsula (WAP) region in general, with a focus on developing circulation and coupled physical-biological models.
 The Antarctic shelf regions are influenced by circumpolar deep waters, and the circulation pattern in the region shows large-scale flows influenced by topography.

 Field Season Overview: